By DeVry University

 If you’re thinking about a career in medical billing and coding, there's no better place to start than with your education.
-Let DeVry help you take the first step with our Online Undergraduate Certificate in Medical Billing and Coding.
+Let DeVry University help you take the first step with our Online Undergraduate Certificate in Medical Billing and Coding.

-You’ll have the opportunity to develop skills for medical coding and billing from experienced faculty, learn principles of working with ICD and CPT codes and begin preparation to pursue the AHIMA’s Certified Coding Associate (CCA) and Certified Coding Specialist (CCS) certifications, with exam prep built right into our curriculum.
+You’ll have the opportunity to develop skills for medical coding and billing from experienced faculty, learn principles of working with ICD and CPT codes and begin preparation to pursue AHIMA’s Certified Coding Associate (CCA) and Certified Coding Specialist (CCS) certifications, with exam prep built right into our curriculum.

 Medical Billing and Coding classes start every 8 weeks and can be done 100% online.